Manage My Booking

 Price: SR 1,248 – SR 1,992 ($332-$531, £233-£372) per night

 This hotel is undoubtedly world class – consistently attracting the most prestigious guests from around the globe.
-It boasts its ability to exceed all expectations, through catering to every possible need.
-Executive suites, excellent business facilities and state-of-the-art health services make this one of the best hotels in the Middle East.
+It boasts executive suites, excellent business facilities and state-of-the-art health services make this one of the best hotels in the Middle East.

 Ibis Riyadh Olaya Street (3 Star)